-Native Languages of the Americas: Mojave Legends and Traditional Stories
+Native Languages of the Americas: Mojave Legends, Myths, and Stories

 This is our collection of links to Mojave folktales and traditional stories that can be read online.

 We have indexed our Native American myths section

 by tribe to make them easier to locate; however, variants on the same

 legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to